Aditya-567/Food-website/README.md

 # Food-wesite
 This mobile-responsive food ordering app allows users to browse a variety of food items and seamlessly add them to their cart.
-With intuitive navigation and real-time updates,
+With intuitive navigation and real-time updates, users can increment or decrement item quantities and remove items as needed.
+The app features a sleek design with a timer to track time spent on the page or for order preparation, enhancing the user experience.
+A review system is integrated to collect and display customer feedback.
+Tailwind CSS and React ensure fast, responsive, and efficient performance across all devices.